UpliftGames/wally/README.md

 [Manifest files](https://en.wikipedia.org/wiki/Manifest_file) define all necessary information about a package.

 The concept of this package [manifest](https://doc.rust-lang.org/cargo/reference/manifest.html) file draws inspiration from Rust's package manager, Cargo.
 In both of these cases, this file is aptly referred to as a 'manifest' because it serves as the central document that outlines how a project should be built, configured, and managed.
-The term 'manifest' signifies that this file encapsulates all the essential information and metadata required to describe the current project and its dependencies; similarly extending to when working with package manifest files in the context of Wally.

 Here is an example package manifest, annotated with comments: